Marcel Oakley: Loan to Arbroath

 On 1 September 2022, Oakley joined Scottish Championship club Arbroath on loan until January 2023.
 He made his debut two days later at home to Partick Thistle, coming on after 78 minutes with the score goalless but with his side having had a player sent off; Arbroath conceded twice in the last few minutes.
 He played 16 league matches (19 in all competitions) and "turned in some energetic wing-back displays", but although Arbroath manager Dick Campbell wanted to keep him at the club, he returned to Birmingham when his loan expired.

 Loan to Queen's Park

-Oakley returned to Scottish football at the end of the January 2023 transfer window, signing for another Championship club, Queen's Park, on loan until the end of the season.
+Oakley returned to football at the end of the January 2023 transfer window, signing for another Championship club, Queen's Park, on loan until the end of the season.
+He scored once from 13 starts at right back, and helped the team go into the last match of the regular season needing to beat Dundee to win the division and gain automatic promotion to the Scottish Premiership at their opponents' expense.
+They lost 5–3, and Oakley started in both legs of the play-off quarter-finals which Queen's Park lost heavily to Partick Thistle.

+He was released by Birmingham when his contract expired at the end of the 2023–24 season.

+Solihull Moors

+Having been without a club since his release, Oakley signed a short-term contract with National League club Solihull Moors on 4 October 2024.
+The following day, he scored Moors' third goal in stoppage time in a 3–2 win away to Oldham Athletic.
+He became a regular in the starting eleven and, in January 2025, his contract was extended to the end of the season.